 The seller is deemed to be in fundamental breach of a sales contract also, if the repair or substitution of a thing is not possible or fails.
 The contract has also been breached if the seller refuses to repair or substitute a thing without good reason or fails to repair or substitute a thing within a reasonable period of time after the seller is notified of the lack of conformity.

 In the event that the seller has made a fundamental breach of contract, the purchaser does not have to determine an additional term to the seller and can withdraw from the contract.

-Law of Obligations Act (as of 2106) Võlaõigusseadus
+Law of Obligations Act (2018) Võlaõigusseadus